shanenelson1117/OoO_CPU/README.md

 BEQ, BLT,` and  `JAL`.

 ## Benchmarks
-Included are a set of benchmarks, which when run by the testbench validate the processors correctness.
+Included are a set of benchmarks, which when run by the testbench, validate the processors correctness.